-The Centre for Teaching, Learning and Technology (CTLT) supports faculty in their goal of delivering the best possible learning experience for students, and developing themselves as teachers.
-Areas in which support is provided include e-learning issues, course developments for web delivery and technical mentoring, workshops and conferences, advocacy for the importance of teaching in the life of a university, and career mentoring for faculty as teachers.
+The Centre for Teaching, Learning and Technology (CTLT) supports the UNBC community in their goal of delivering the best possible teaching and learning experiences.
+Areas in which support is provided include instructional technology, instructional design consultation, workshops and conferences, advocacy for teaching excellence, and professional development and mentoring.

 This two day conference is held each year at the start of the Fall term.
 The conference offers a number of workshops on a variety of teaching and learning related topics.
 The 2009 event included workshops on inclusive education and disability services at the post-secondary level, diversity in team-based assignments, and the use of clicker technology, video conference technology and blogs.
-The 2009 Teaching and Learning Conference was our most successful event to date, with over 100 participants attending from a variety of institutions.
+The 2015 Teaching and Learning Conference was our most successful event to date, with over 125 participants attending from a variety of institutions.
+The 2015 UNBC/CNC Teaching and Learning Conference website can be viewed at http://blogs.unbc.ca/tandl

 Instructional Skills Workshop